Exploit And Vulnerability Intelligence

 The PwnKit vulnerability (CVE-2021-4034) was discovered by the Qualys research team and published on 2022-01-25.
 The same day, 2022-01-25, numerous vendor advisories were published, such as by Debian and Red Hat.
 In fact, Red Hat was the CVE Numbering Authority (CNA) responsible for the CVE.

-Additionally, numerous exploits were published, that same day, on 2022-01-25, including numerous on GitHub.
+Additionally, numerous exploits were published, that same day, on 2022-01-25, including several on GitHub.